LunaticInAHat/liboodle/README.md

 The high-level architecture of Oodle1 is comprised of three distinct functional units, in a layered relationship with one another.
 In order from the bottom layer to the top, they are:
  - A bitstream parser
  - A symbol-coder
- - An LZ77-style dictionary compressor
+ - An LZSS-style dictionary compressor

 Each of these units will be detailed in the following sections, along with a general description of how the scheme is employed.